Standing Out in Toronto with Translation

 Explore Your Media

 Establish how you’re going to reach your demographic.
 A business that does not know its client base intimately is a business that has already lost its way.
 What needs can you meet?
 What problems can you solve?
-Once you know that, narrow down their activities and preferences.
-Does your cohort prefer to watch video or listen to audio?
+Once you have this information, narrow down their activities and preferences.
+Does your cohort prefer to watch videos or listen to audio?
 Do they prefer desktop or mobile devices?
 How much leisure time do they have, and how do they like to use it?
 Where do they go for their news?

 Use a professional translation agency in Toronto to translate your content.
-The right agency will ensure that your original message is intact within a perfect translation.
-Use local market data to connect with your customers across different media.
+The right agency will ensure that your original message is preserved in a flawless translation.
+Leverage local market data to engage with your customers across various media channels.
 Examples include:

 • Web content.
 Analyze where your market browses online for a snapshot of their online activity.